First up is my annual half-birthday celebration!

 This year I enjoyed what was in my estimation a perfect Christmas.
 Krista, Tim, and Lulu showed up early for Christmas breakfast.
 And according to tradition we all wore our jammies!
 (In fact, wearing pajamas all day has become something of a daily tradition for me.
 No shame in that!)

+"And we know that in all things God works for the good of those who love Him, who have been called according to His purpose."
+Romans 8:282013 didn't bring healing for me, but I have come to expect that even in my most difficult moments, I can trust that God has a blessing ready anytime.
+When I think over the past year, I am so very thankful for the most striking gift of friendship!
+The Lord has brought such a lot of amazing people into my life who have given me all sorts of joy and inspiration.
 These remarkable friends have inspired me to strive to be the best me that I can be.
 I don't so much have a resolution for 2014; sometimes life gets so crazy, I can't always predict what I will or won't be able to accomplish in a given timeframe.
 But I do have a simple goal that I hope God will help me to achieve.
 For years my family and I have continually searched for answers and help for me.
 Sometimes my ideas can go in so many directions that my mind just reels.
 This year I would like to focus some of that energy on helping others somehow.
 I am hoping that with thoughtful and prayerful consideration God will help me discover a purpose in which I can make a beneficial difference for some of the people and causes that have touched my heart.